What Makes Online Quizzes Feel So Accurate?

 Accuracy is also a function of how the quiz processes your answers, not just how it asks them.

 A good quiz spreads its scoring weight across multiple result types per question.
-That way one unusual answer does not flip your entire result.
-A cheap quiz scores one answer, one result โ€” so answering 'yes' to 'do you like puzzles?' immediately adds 3 points toward 'Type X' and nothing else.
-The cheap approach produces results that swing on a handful of questions, which is why retaking the quiz even a few hours later can produce a wildly different result.
+That way one unusual answer doesn't flip your entire result.
+A cheap quiz scores one answer, one result โ answering "yes" to "do you like puzzles?" immediately adds 3 points toward "Type X" and nothing else.
+The cheap approach produces results that swing on a handful of questions, which is why retaking a few hours later can give you a wildly different result.

-The piece that is genuinely you
+The piece that's genuinely you

 How to tell good from bad without being cynical